 TELLER: The computer wouldn’t know.

 I convinced the teller to transfer the tax refund into my first account.
 But at that moment I started to feel something slip, like the waves from a distant unknown force were beginning to erode my island.

 A few months later the clutch went out of my tin-can car.
-Even though I loved the vehicle, it didn’t make sense to pour a thousand dollars into it.
-It was time to let go and upgrade like a good American.
-So, I did the responsible thing.
-I poured over the Consumer Reports while falling asleep at the local library.
+It was time to upgrade like a good American.
+So I poured over the Consumer Reports while falling asleep at the local library.
 I test drove numerous cars and sometimes returned them to the correct dealership.
 I did everything within my power not to become a victim of a lemon purchase.
 And to the best of my abilities, I put a down payment on a used Honda Accord from a guy named Don (52nd most popular name).

-I went home feeling confident in the buy, but it instantly started to change when the phone rang.
+I went home feeling confident in the purchase, but it started to change when the phone rang.

 DON: Hey, Dave.

 ME: Hi, Don.

 DON: I’m putting your information into our system and found you already living at a different address.